What is El Niño-Southern Oscillation?

 The plot tracks the conditions in the Pacific Ocean, showing how El Niño-like or La Niña-like the Pacific Ocean is both right now and in the past.
-When the value of the time series is positive, El Niño conditions are present, and when the value is negative, La Niña conditions are present.
+When the value of the time series is positive (red shading), El Niño conditions are present, and when the value is negative (blue shading), La Niña conditions are present.
 The magnitude of the time series represents the strength of the El Niño or La Niña event.
-The plot tracks the conditions in the Pacific Ocean, when the value of the time series is positive (red shading), El Niño conditions are present, and when the value is negative (blue shading), La Niña conditions are present.

 Why do we care?

 El Niño affect fisheries, especially in South America where warm, nutrient-poor waters disrupt fishing.
 Also, both El Niño and La Niña events bring severe weather events.
 In the Southwestern United States El Niño brings rain, but in Asia and Australia flooding is usually associated with La Nina.
 Besides the rain, the high sea levels of El Niño and La Niña threaten coastlines with flooding and erosion.

 Reference: Hamlington et al., 2019